2nd Nov 2019, 10:00 am - 5:00 pmat The Priory Rooms, Birmingham

 If you are involved (or interested) in working or campaigning on any of these topics, this event is a great opportunity to see how we can work together across areas of interest and make connections to support each other.

-This is a free event, with a vegetarian lunch provided, to help us plan for numbers please register below.
+This is a free event, with a vegetarian lunch provided.
 Donations welcome.

 The Priory Rooms